israelswf/sales-taxes/README.md

 ### Back-end
-The back-end for solving this coding problem is a Restful Java Api created with Spring boot, that exposes 2 endpoints:
+The back-end for solving this coding problem is a Restful Java API created with Spring boot, that exposes 2 endpoints:

 1. http://localhost/items